rtoal/ple/berry/README.md

 # Berry Explorations

 To build and run Berry programs on your local machine, download the zip file and build the compiler from the [Berry GitHub page](https://github.com/berry-lang/berry) or use your favorite package manager.
-Note that if you are building it, you will need to have make installed.
+As the standard Berry distribution is written in C, you will need to have `make` installed to build the compiler.

 Programs in this folder can be run from the command line like so: